baltzell/misc/README.md

     * GEMC/CED eye candy
     * Something else?
   * Really leverage Mode-1 FADCs, e.g., fit pulses and account for pileup
+* Data processing
+  * Software speedups
+    * Forward and Central tracking have room for significant speedups
+    * Some was realized by using AI in forward track finding (but then negated by CVT improvements)
+    * Rough estimate ... at least 2x should be anticipated and not too difficult
+    * This plays into the "pass2" conundrum
+  * NERSC
+    * We have a non-negligible allocation this year, will start using it soon, once the first pass2 is out the door.
+    * Will not be a game changer this year, but we can apply for a larger allocation next year.
 * Helicity decoder board
   * Every event becomes independent, as it should always have been
   * Deprecating our offline helicity corrections that rely on sequential events